About the Mises Institute

-The Mises Institute balances the social-democratic domination of public debate with major newspapers and magazines featuring Mises Institute articles.
-The Mises Daily is linked and reprinted the world over.
+The Mises Institute’s Mises Daily provides daily commentary on current events, and is linked and reprinted the world over.
 Inbox subscriptions are distributed at no charge.
-Our speakers’ program spreads a pro-liberty message on talk shows and at conferences and meetings around the country and the world.
+Our speakers’ program spreads our libertarian message on talk shows and at conferences and meetings around the country and the world.

 Audio and Video

-All our conferences on such diverse topics as welfare, bureaucracy, war, and monetary reform, as well as our weekly seminars, Mises Circle events, and everything else we can find, are available on tape.
+Our conferences on such diverse topics as welfare, bureaucracy, war, and monetary reform, as well as our Mises Academy lectures, Mises Circle events, and everything else we can find, are available online.
 And we’ve produced award-winning films, including one on Mises and another on the misdeeds of the Federal Reserve System.
 Mises.org offers mp3 files of Mises speaking and Rothbard teaching, as well as complete audio files of selected conferences (again, at no charge).
-The Mises Audio/Video page includes the remarkable series of lectures Robert LeFevre Commentaries.
+The Mises Audio/Video page includes the remarkable series of lectures, the Robert LeFevre Commentaries.

-This venue features shorter articles (700-3000 words) that employ Austrian theory and practice to illuminate current or historical events.
+This venue features shorter articles (700–1,200 words) that employ Austrian theory and practice to illuminate current or historical events.
 These articles, read by tens ofthousands of people every day, require clarity of thought and exposition.
 They are permanently archived and eventually reach hundreds of thousands.
 The more steeped in the Austrian tradition, the better.
 Footnotes are fine but not required, but internal links are much preferred.
 Contact editor Ryan McMaken.

 This monthly journal interprets current policy and events in light of Austrian theory and free-market policy.
 The editor seeks articles that are pithy, rigorous, provocative, and deal with enduring themes.
 Preferred length: 700-1,000 words.
 Contact editor Ryan McMaken.

 These are unpublished academic papers in process.
 Submissions follow standard scholarly format with footnotes and citations, and include complete author information including affiliation and email address.
 They are published as sent once rendered into PDF format.
 There is an informal review process.
 The papers are read by Austrian scholars, students, and interested people all over the world.
-Write the editor.
+Contact Academic VP Joseph Salerno.

 This refereed journal considers articles that promote the development and extension of Austrian economics and that promote the analysis of contemporary issues in the mainstream of economics from an Austrian perspective.
-Write the editor.
+Contact Academic VP Joseph Salerno.